OSGeoLabBp/tutorials/english/data_processing/README.rst

 Preface
 -------

-GNU AWK (named after the creators Aho, Kernighan, and Weinberger) is a Unix/Linux programable text utility what is compiled for Windows platforms, too.
+GNU AWK (named after the creators Aho, Weinberger and Kernighan) is a Unix/Linux programable text utility what is compiled for Windows platforms, too.
 The GAWK program syntax is similiar to C language.